i The employment relationship

 - workers should be given 'adequate' rest breaks where the pattern of work puts health and safety at risk, especially where work is monotonous;

 - workers are entitled to the following rest periods:

 - 24 hours' uninterrupted rest a week (or 48 hours' uninterrupted rest a fortnight); and

 - a rest break of 20 minutes when working more than six hours a day; and

-There are no specific requirements in the UK pertaining to overtime.
-As such, subject to an employer complying with minimum wage legislation (which requires employers to pay employees the national living wage of £7.20 an hour for those aged 25 and over; a minimum wage rate of £6.95 an hour for those aged over 21; a minimum wage rate of £5.55 an hour for those between 18 and 20; and a minimum wage rate of £4.00 an hour for those under 18), an employee's entitlement to overtime and the rate of overtime pay is a matter that is solely determined by their contract of employment.
+There are no specific requirements pertaining to overtime.
+As such, subject to an employer complying with minimum wage legislation (which requires employers to pay employees the national living wage of £7.83 an hour for those aged 25 and over, and the following minimum wage rates: £7.38 an hour for those aged over 21, £5.90 an hour for those between 18 and 20, and £4.20 an hour for those under 18), an employee's entitlement to overtime and the rate of overtime pay is a matter that is solely determined by their contract of employment.
 In addition, as noted above, the issue of whether overtime worked and commission paid should be included in holiday pay calculations is an area that has become increasingly complex following recent decisions.

 vii FOREIGN WORKERS

 It is a criminal offence to employ an individual who is subject to immigration control and who has not been granted leave to enter or remain in the UK, or does not have permission to work in the UK.
 Employers should (before allowing a job applicant to start work) require the person to produce documentary evidence indicating that he or she has the right to work in the UK, and keep copies of the documents.
 If an employer knowingly employs someone who does not have permission to work in the UK, it could be prosecuted.
 The offences, sanctions and penalties have been widened and increased under the Immigration Act 2016.